oliverspryn/literal-life-church-stream-switch/README.md

 This application is not able to run on its own, and requires a backend service to supply it with information.

 1. Set up the Live Streaming API, per [the installation steps](https://github.com/literal-life-church/live-streaming-api#installation) detailed in that project.
 This API serves as the data source for providing the live event streaming URLs to the Stream Switch.
-2. Create two live events on Azure Media services, one for a video stream and another for an audio (or low quality video) stream
+2. Create two live events on Azure Media services, one for a video stream and another for an audio (or low-quality video) stream
-3. Set up your video broadcasting software to simultaneously stream both a video and an audio (or low quality video) stream at the same time.
+3. Set up your video broadcasting software to simultaneously stream both a video and an audio (or low-quality video) stream at the same time.
 [Wirecast](https://www.telestream.net/wirecast/) is an example of an application which is capable of that.

 ### Sign up for Third-Party Services